stanfordnmbl/opensim-taskspacecontrol/README.txt

 TODO
 ====

+* Use a different RRR model.
 * Change OSIMTASKSPACE_API to OSIMSIMULATION_API?
 * The methods take in references to the output, instead of returning Matrices,
     * etc.
+* Is it true that generalized coordinate tasks must be last in the priorities?

 Notes